THE KINKS ARE THE VILLAGE GREEN PRESERVATION SOCIETY

 The Kinks are the Village Green Preservation Society

-When The Beatles were singing about Revolution and The Stones were expressing ‘sympathy for the devil,’ Ray Davies and The Kinks were gifting us the Village Green of our longings since ever.
+When The Beatles were singing about Revolution and The Stones were expressing ‘sympathy for the devil,’ Ray Davies and The Kinks were gifting us the Village Green of our deepest longings since ever.
 But we should qualify a little here.
 The Beatles themselves had one foot in the past, with Revolution actually questioning the revolutions being advocated in the day.
 It’s less than clear, too, that The Stones ever abandoned or escaped a distinctive sense of Britishness and nostalgia for a time that may never quite have been, and was in the process of passing in any case.
-The counter-cultural aspect of the sixties tends to be overstated by rock and pop journalists, to make them seem more radical and cutting edge than they are.
-As people get older, and the past does indeed resemble a foreign country more and more, they tend to downplay the zest for the new and play up the sense of nostalgia, rooting developments in a traditional culture and inherited ways.
+The counter-cultural aspect of the sixties tends to be overstated by rock and pop journalists, to make the music and its celebrants more radical and cutting edge than they actually are.
+As people get older, and the past does indeed come to resemble a foreign country more and more, there is a tendency to downplay the zest for the new and play up the sense of nostalgia, rooting developments in a traditional culture and inherited ways.
 That culture and those ways are celebrated in their passing.

-Like an early baroque minstrel who couches criticism and biting satire in whimsicality, Ray Davies is effective by way of being so charming and disarming.
-To anyone who thinks Davies was romanticising should check Dead End Street – Davies wasn’t engaged in apologetics, but was also drawing attention to the class-based iniquities of time and place.
-A number of The Kinks’ songs distill the essence of England and Englishness and what it is – or was – to be working class and English.
+Like an early baroque minstrel who couches criticism and biting satire in whimsicality, Ray Davies is effective by way of being charming and disarming.
+To anyone who thinks Davies was romanticising should check the lyrics to Dead-End Street: ‘People live on dead end street.
+(Dead end!)
+People are dying on dead end street.
+(Dead end!)
+I'm gonna die on dead end street.’
+Davies wasn’t engaged in apologetics, but was also drawing attention to the class-based iniquities of time and place.
+A number of The Kinks’ songs distil the essence of England and Englishness and what it is – or was – to be working class and English.
 Mocking, loving, loyal and critical at the same time, the songs are poetic and political.

 The Kinks are the Village Green Preservation Society … even the name has a mocking and self-mocking tone.
-It hardly indicates the kind of revolution that offers the slightest hope of checking the advances of corporate globalisation.
+It hardly indicates the kind of revolution that offers the slightest hope of checking the advances of corporate globalisation in the present day.
 And its ideal seems a mythical version of an England that not only never was, but never could be.
-In the end, the album is tinged with the sadness that comes with self-knowledge, but celebrates the mythology for those aspects – the small rather than the grand - that were indeed real and true.
+In the end, the album is tinged with the sadness that comes with self-knowledge, but celebrates the mythology for those aspects – the small rather than the grand - that were indeed real and true and which people knew to be so.

 Village Green is easily located in the English tradition of pastoral tragedy, revolving around an ever-resurgent nostalgia for times we thought once were and still ought to be.
-Gone but never gone, and maybe to return.
-We think.
-The songs express that longing.
+Gone but never gone, and … we like to think … maybe to return.
+The songs on the album express that longing.
 The gentle irony of a maybe yesterday that maybe tomorrow.
-The songs have us looking back, with the implicit feeling that things will never be as good as they once were, yet yearning that it may yet be so.
+The songs have us looking back, with the implicit feeling that things will never be as good as they once were, or thought they were, yet yearning that it may yet be so, for the first time.
 Ray Davies had written in this vein before, of course, most notably on Waterloo Sunset.
-His words and mood touch the yearning that causes the ache in the heart.
+His words and mood touch the yearning that causes the heart to ache.

-And feeling the sizeable ache in the heart in knowing it is gone, and your remembrances being little more than a recollection of its going.
-Remembrances as a series of sketches of a picturesque world of quaint characters now gone.
+And all the time feel the sizeable ache in the heart in knowing that it is gone, your remembrances being little more than a recollection of its going.
+These remembrances constitute a series of sketches of a picturesque world of quaint characters, all gone now.

 We are the Village Green Preservation Society